Databingo/aih/README.md

 2. Type .proxy to set proxy if you need;
 3. It automatic start with conversation mode.
 4. The number in prompt is the left tokens in this conversation.

+Current functions:
+1. Escape the frequent "An error occurred" of OpenAI's website.
+2. Automatic voice reading AI returns text.
+3. Assist you create precise prompt sequentially by type .prompt
+4. Assist you create well-expressed sentences sequentially by type .writer

 ## Support OS
 - Mac